-This article includes discussion of frontotemporal dementia, dementia of the frontal lobe type, frontotemporal lobar degeneration, Pick complex, Pick's disease, primary progressive aphasia, Parkinsonian syndromes, and motor neuron disease.
+This article includes discussion of frontotemporal dementia, behavioral variant frontotemporal dementia, frontotemporal lobar degeneration, Pick complex, Pick's disease, primary progressive aphasia, Parkinsonian syndromes, and motor neuron disease.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Frontotemporal dementia, previously known as Pick disease, is equal in prevalence to Alzheimer disease in individuals under the age of 65.
+Frontotemporal degeneration has prevalence between 15 and 22 cases per 100,000 in the 45 to 64-year-old age range (Onyike and Diehl-Schmid 2013).
 Initial presentation can include insidious changes in a person's personality and behavior or a slowly evolving aphasia syndrome.
 Parkinsonian and motor neuron symptoms may also occur, either initially or as the disease progresses.
 In this article, the author discusses advances in the field of frontotemporal dementia, including discoveries regarding the neuropathological and genetic causes of the disease, revisions in the diagnostic criteria for the clinical syndromes of behavioral variant frontotemporal dementia and primary progressive aphasia, current pharmacological and behavioral interventions, and emerging clinical trials.

 • Since 2011, revised diagnostic criteria have been published for the 3 clinical variants of frontotemporal dementia (FTD): behavioral variant frontotemporal dementia, nonfluent variant primary progressive aphasia, and semantic variant primary progressive aphasia.